-Khadijah has spent most of her professional career working within various healthcare delivery and payer settings partnering with clinicians and senior level administrators to identify ways to improve engagement, satisfaction, and quality outcomes for vulnerable populations.
+Khadijah has spent most of her professional career working within various healthcare delivery and payer settings partnering with clinicians and senior-level administrators to identify ways to improve engagement, satisfaction, and quality outcomes for vulnerable populations.
 Through these experiences, Khadijah has gained skills in areas such as policy analysis, project management, and quality improvement.

 Khadijah received a Bachelor of Arts degree in Anthropology and Global Health from Emory University and a Master of Public Health degree with a concentration in Health Policy and Management from Emory University Rollins School of Public Health.
-Originally from Virginia, Khadijah currently resides in Maryland and enjoys attempting new vegan recipes, listening to podcasts, and trying not to become too much of a policy wonk.
+Originally from Virginia, Khadijah currently resides in Atlanta and enjoys attempting new vegan recipes, listening to podcasts, and trying not to become too much of a policy wonk.

 Matthew is an Atlanta native currently located in Washington, DC.
 He is a dedicated servant to pursuing health equity for all black people.

 After graduating from Georgia State University, Matthew worked in direct service at a shelter for young adults.
 In this position, he mentored youth who were dealing with serious health issues like depression and anxiety, substance abuse, poor diet, and continued physical and emotional trauma.
 Matthew knew that these issues were symptoms of larger structural inequities and that the shelter was a microcosm of poor, minority neighborhoods across the country.
 Desiring to find solutions to these problems, Matthew enrolled at the Rollins School Public Health.